 As i look at another etymology (church as it happens), I know I set myself rules but have so far not laid them out.
-So here is my first attempt:
+So here is my Second attempt:

 - Indigenous words tend to be deeply rooted within the language

-That is to say, there tend to be many closely related words, and these words in turn can be seen to be closely related to others and these in turn to others - until the meaning is so distant that these distant words do not appear to be related, yet a link of possible related words can be found.
+That is to say, there tend to be a "family" of many closely related words, and for an indigenous word the various words in its close family will in turn be closely related to others and these in turn to others - until the meaning is so distant that these distant words do not appear to be related, yet a link of possible related words can be found.
+Thus indigenous words will be in a network of related words.
 And whilst each individual relationship may be tenuous or uncertain, the wealth of such links is itself very strong proof of an ancient lineage.